Relevance of long-range screening in Mott transition examined via a hydrogen lattice: Discussion

+Our conclusion and the analysis above are qualitatively different from those of the previous extended DMFT studies on extended Hubbard model~\cite{Kotliar2000,Biermann2003,Ayral2013,Rubtsov2012,Hansmann2013,Huang2014,van2014,Hafermann2014, Petocchi2020,Rohringer2018,Schuler2019,Terletska2021}, which found a first-order quantum phase transition instead~\cite{Kotliar2000}.
+Note that those results originate from the non-linear feedback in mapping the long-range Coulomb interaction onto retarded (dynamical) screening of \textit{local} $U$ of the Kondo impurity model.
+Such mechanism is therefore physically distinct from (and unable to address) Mott's proposal of screening the \textit{length scale} of long-range interaction.
+In contrast, the key factor for the MIT here is the closing of the \textit{indirect} charge transfer gap, which is insensitive to the long-range screening.
+Correspondingly, a smooth continuous transition naturally results in our case.

-Finally, it is well-known~\cite{Georges1996,Kotliar2006,Vollhardt2012} that the lack of inter-atomic correlation in the DMFT treatment can lead to unphysically large degree of degeneracy and consequently artificially large entropy at finite temperature $T=0^+$.
+Finally, it is well known~\cite{Georges1996,Kotliar2006,Vollhardt2012} that the lack of interatomic correlation in DMFT treatments can lead to an unphysically large degree of degeneracy and in turn an artificially large entropy at finite temperature $T=0^+$.
 This often causes an entropy-driven first-order transition at finite temperature~\cite{Georges1993,Rozenberg1994}.
-Our finite-temperature calculation and the effective analytical model above are not immune to this problem~\cite{supplementary}.
-Nonetheless, it is interesting to note that this artifact is much weaker in the charge-transfer systems than that in the Hubbard model.
+Our finite-temperature calculation and the effective analytical model above are not immune to this problem(cf. Appendix.~\ref{entropy_1st}).
+Nonetheless, it is interesting to note that this artifact is much weaker in this model charge-transfer systems than that in the Hubbard model.
 In fact, in Fig.~\ref{MIT_fig2}(c), the region hosting first-order transition is narrower than the thickness of the black line.
 We take it that this distinction reflects the more robust continuous nature of the quantum phase transition in such charge-transfer systems.
-Also, although unlikely from an energy scale point of view, future investigation on potential subtle roles of long-range interaction and its screening via more thorough treatments such as DFT+$GW$+EDMFT~\cite{Biermann2003,Ayral2013,Petocchi2020} might still be of interest.

-Experimentally, our model system of periodic hydrogen lattice could be tested by a new generation of capabilities that engineers hydrogen-like lattice of any desired geometry through STM-implanting donors on surfaces of semiconductors~\cite{Schofield2013}.
+Experimentally, our model system of periodic hydrogen lattice could be tested by the next generation of capabilities that engineers hydrogen-like lattice of any desired geometry through STM-implanting donors on surfaces of semiconductors~\cite{Schofield2013}.
 These experimental advances allow tuning the system across Mott transition without randomness and are thus ideal to experimentally clarify the role of long-range interaction.